truhle/practiceTimer/README.md

 When animating the enso timer face, it automatically adjusts framerate for longer sessions to reduce power consumption.

-Adjusts to mobile Android and iPhone(iOS 9) screens, though it does not work in the native Android browser.
+Adjusts to mobile Android and iPhone (iOS 8+) screens, though it does not work in the native Android browser.
-Use mobile Chrome, Firefox or Opera (though not Opera mini)..
+Use mobile Chrome, Firefox or Opera (alas not Opera Mini)..

 It cannot keep a screen on if it screen is set to sleep after a certain time.
 You can adjust your sleep settings, or you can use a tool, such as: